-Join Aaron F. Ross for an in-depth discussion in this video Creating transform nConstraints, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Creating transform nConstraints, part of Learning Maya nCloth 2012.

 Our flag is currently falling, and it's falling at the correct speed, because…we've set the Space Scale.…Now we want to attach it to the flagpole, or freeze certain parts of the flag to…certain locations in space.…To do this, we'll use a transform constraint; that's a flavor of nConstraint, and…an nConstraint is a constraint that only applies to nucleus objects.…It's a similar concept to standard animation constraints, such as, like, an orient…constraint, or a parent constraint,…but nConstraints, of course, only work with nucleus objects.…